-Walking tours of campus sculpture are offered the third Wednesday of the month.
-Reservations are required so please call the UA Visitors Center to register—520-621-5130.
+Walking tours of campus sculpture are offered the second Wednesday of the month.
+Reservations are required so please RSVP online through the UA Visitors Center or call 520-621-5130.

-If your group (of 8 or more people) is unable to attend the Wednesday tour, please contact Chelsea Farrar, Assistant Curator of Education to schedule a public art tour–520-621-9504, email@example.com
+If your group (of 8 or more people) is unable to attend the Wednesday tour, please contact Willa Ahlschwede at firstname.lastname@example.org or 520-621-7110 to schedule a public art tour.

 For all questions about campus-wide artwork, please contact Kristen Schmidt at Kristen@email.arizona.edu.

 To contact the chair of the Public Art Advisory Committee (PAAC), please contact Olivia Miller at email@example.com.